Draxsis/Draxsis/README.md

 # 👋 Hey There:
-🔵 I am confident working on a big project and excited to explore collaboration opportunities on any kind of project.</br>
+🔵 I am confident working on a big project and excited to explore collaboration opportunities on any project.</br>
 🔵 My current focus is on mastering C# and Web Develop.</br>
 🔵 Please feel free to ask me anything, as I am confident in my ability to provide helpful insights.</br>
 🔵 And, by the way, I am addicted to coding.